knpuniversity/symfony4/sfcasts/uploads/uploader-service.md

-# Uploader Service

-Coming soon...
+# Centralizing Upload Logic

-We're starting to get a pretty good system going here.
-Honestly are moving the file around.
-Got The unique file names that in the data on the article, but it is a lot of logic.
-It's a lot of logic to having our controller and we need to reuse this actually in the `new()` action.
-So I typically like to isolate my upload logic into a service class.
-So in the service directory though, this could go anywhere.
-Let's create a new class.
-How about `UploaderHelper`?
-This will be our service class that'll handle uploading.
+We've got a pretty nice system so far: moving the file, unique filenames, putting the filename data into the database.
+But it *is* kind of a lot of logic to put in the controller... and we *already* need to reuse this code somewhere else: in the `new()` action.

-Okay,
+## Creating the Service

+That's why I like to isolate my upload logic into a service class.
+In the `Service/` directory... or really anywhere, create a new class: how about `UploaderHelper`?
-all things upload.
-We'll create a `public function uploadArticleImage()` and it will take the `UploadedFile` and argument.
-Remember the one from `HttpFoundation` and we're drink return the `string`.
-That will be the string file name that was ultimately saved.
-All right, so let's go steal some code for this.
-In fact, we are going to steal pretty much the entire logic here and then paste it in.
-Make sure to retype the are on you are `Urlizer` if you're using it.
-So we get the use statement up there and at the bottom we will `return $newFilename`.
-Perfect.
-Now this obviously won't work in `$this->getParameter()` that's a controller shortcut only when you need a parameter or any configuration or any service inside of another service, you need to get that via dependency injection.
-So I'll make a `public function __construct()` and I'll add a `string $uploadsPath` argument?
+This class will handle *all* things related to uploading files.
+Create a `public function uploadArticleImage()`: it will take the `UploadedFile` as an argument - remember the one from `HttpFoundation` - and return a `string`.
+That will be the string filename that was ultimately saved.

+Ok!
+Let's go steal some code for this.
+In fact, we're going to steal pretty much all the logic here... and paste it in.
+Make sure to retype the `r` on `Urlizer` to get the `use` statement on top.
+And at the bottom, `return $newFilename`.

+Perfect!
+Well... not *perfect*, because the `$this->getParameter()` method is a shortcut that only works in the controller.
+If you need a parameter - or *any* configuration - from inside a service, you need to add it via dependency injection.
-So instead of just injecting the kernel.project_dir will actually inject this entire string right there.
-The path to where the uploads in general should be stored.
-I'll put my cursor on that argument named gall and `Alt + Enter` to initialize that field to create that property and set it.
-Then down below we can say `$this->uploadsPath` and then `/article_image`.
-Okay, we'll worry about passing this argument to our servers.
-And a second we're just going to ignore that.
+Add the `public function __construct()` with, how about, a `string $uploadsPath` argument.
+Instead of just injecting the `kernel.project_dir` parameter, we'll pass in the *whole* string to where uploads should be stored.

+I'll put my cursor on that argument name, hit `Alt + Enter` and select initialize fields to create that property and set it.
+Now, below, we can say `$this->uploadsPath` and then `/article_image`.
-Pretend like it's going to work and go into article admin controller and use this.
-So to get that service led a another argument here called `UploaderHelper $uploaderHelper`.

-Okay.
+Cool!
+Let's worry about passing this argument to our service in a minute.
+After all, Symfony's service system is *so* awesome, it'll tell me *exactly* what I need to configure once we try this.

+For now, go back into `ArticleAdminController` and use this.
+Start by adding another
-And then down here we can remove all of this logic and we can just say `$newFilename = UploaderHelper->uploadArticleImage()` and pass the `$uploadedFile`.
+argument: `UploaderHelper $uploaderHelper`.
+Celebrate by removing all of the logic below and saying `$newFilename = UploaderHelper->uploadArticleImage($uploadedFile)`.

-Cool.
-So there's still a little bit of logic in here.
-We have the form logic, we have the lodge affects you setting the file name on the Article, but I'm comfortable with that and I have a new method that really cool.
-You pass it any uploaded file, it's going to move it into the correct directory and give it a unique name.
-So that is awesome.
-So let's try it.
-Let's go back, refresh the article, edit page and boom, too surprising we get an error.
+Dang - that is nice!
+There is still a *little* bit of logic here - the form logic, and the logic that sets the filename on the `Article`, but I'm comfortable with that.
+And we now have this great new method: pass it an `UploadedFile` object, and it'll move it into the correct directory and give it a unique filename.

-Yeah
+## Binding the $uploadsPath Argument

+Let's take it for a test drive!
+Go back, refresh the form and... it works!
+Naw, I'm kidding - we knew this error was coming... but isn't it beautiful?

-says can I resolve argument $uploaderHelper in the edit and it says cannot autowire `Uploadhelper` argument `$uploadsPath` of method `__construct()` is type-hinted `string`.
+> Cannot resolve argument `$uploadHelper` of the `edit()` method: Cannot autowire
+> service `UploadHelper`: argument `$uploadsPath` of method `__construct()` is
-You should configure it's value explicitly.
-So this makes sense when we are using autowiring that works for services.
-It doesn't work for scalar arguments.
-No problem.
-Open your `config/services.yaml`.
-We could configure the specific argument for this specific service, but if you've watched our Symfony series, you guys I know know that I like to use the bind functionality, so since this argument's called uploads path, I'll go under the `_defaults:` `bind:` and I basically say if any service anywhere uses up the UN `$uploadsPath` argument, then we will pass it `%kernel.project_dir%/public/uploads` over refresh.
+> type-hinted `string`, you should configure its value explicitly.

+To me, that is programming poetry!
+And this makes sense: autowiring doesn't work for scalar arguments.
+We got this: open `config/services.yaml`.
+We *could* configure the *specific* argument for this *specific* service.
+But if you've watched our Symfony series, you know that *I* like to use the `bind` feature.
+The argument name is `$uploadsPath`.
+So, below `_defaults` and `bind`, add `$uploadsPath` set to `%kernel.project_dir%/public/uploads`.
-Okay.

-All right, looks good and let's try this to make sure I know the things are working.
-I will just a empty out my `article_image/` Directory That's upload the stars picture update and boom, the file empty strings does not exist.
-I made one mistake here.

-Okay,

-I get this really strange error.
-We're actually going to fix this later, but I want to show you so that you can see it says the file empty quotes does not exist.
-What's happening is here it was worse than guests get `guessExtension()` and internally Symfony is actually trying to look at the physically uploaded file too to look at its contents, but that file is missing.
-The reason is that I just uploaded a three megabyte file.
-If I go over to my command line here, I can even
+This means: *anywhere* that `$uploadsPath` is used as an argument for a method that's autowired - usually a controller action or the constructor of a service - pass in this value.

+## Exceeding upload_max_filesize

+Let's go see if that fixed things - reload. *Now* we see the form.
+To test this fully, let's empty out the `article_image/` directory.
+This time, let's upload the stars photo.
+Hit update.

+Woh!
+The file empty string does not exist!?
+What the heck!
+Let's do some digging.
+When we call `guessExtension()`, internally, Symfony looks at the contents of the temporary uploaded file to determine what's inside.
+But... that file is missing!
+In fact, PHP is telling us that the temporary file name is... an empty string!

+Why is this happening?
+I'll give you a clue: the file we just uploaded is 3mb.
+Go to your terminal and run

 ```terminal
 php -i | grep upload
 ```

-you'll see that my `uplaad_max_filesize` 2 megabytes.
-So this is one thing you always have to be aware of with PHP by the faulty upload, a Max file size is really small.
-So you need to make sure that you bumped that up bigger if you need to handle larger file sizes.
-However, in a bit we'll actually see that Symfonys layer is going to take care of this for us, but we haven't applied any validation yet.
-So if you get a really strange air like this, it could be because of your Max upload size.
+There it is: the `upload_max_filesize` in my `php.ini` is *2* megabytes, which is PHP's default value.
+I have a *bunch* of things to say about this.
+First, make sure you set this value to whatever you *really* want your max to be.
+You may also need to bump the `post_max_size` setting - that defaults to 8 mb, and *also* will cause uploads to fail if they're bigger than this.

+Second, if you're getting *super* weird results while uploading, this is probably the problem.
+And *third*, once we add validation to our upload field, we'll get a really nice validation error instead of this crazy fatal error.
+Symfony has our back.
-So let's actually try a different one.

-We'll do our astronaut again, 1.9 megabytes,
+So let's try a smaller file - our astronaut - it's 1.9 mb.
+Hit update and... yes!

-okay,

-update and looks like, yes it worked.
-And so now that we have all the logic isolated in here, let's just repeat that same thing instead of our new actions.
-There's very little that I have to copy them.
-And a copy of these five lines are, so what our `new()` action will need the `UploaderHelper $uploaderHelper`.

-Yeah.

-And then down here we will just pace that will give that same, um, unmapped field off of the entity.
-And then if there's an `$uploadedFile`, we'll process it and `->setImageFilename()`.

-Yeah.
+It worked!

+## Adding the Logic to new() Action

+And now that all of our logic is isolated, we can easily repeat this in the `new()` action.
+We *do* need these 5 lines or so, but I'm happy with that.

+Up in `new()`, add the argument - `UploaderHelper $uploaderHelper` - and inside the `isValid()` block, paste the code.
+This is using the same form, with the same unampped field, so it will all just work.

-So that should work beautifully.
-All right, next let's talk about validation.
+Next: let's talk about validation.